PDLPorters/SciPDL/README.md

 # SciPDL
 This is a repository for releasing SciPDL distributions (easy install of PDL on MacOS).

 Right now this is just a placeholder repo for uploading and releasing the DMGs.
+I hope to add the code (a shell script) to build the DMG FWIW as soon as I have tidied it up.

 ----

-Karl Glazebrook, 14/4/2024.
+*Karl Glazebrook, 15/4/2024*

 Welcome to SciPDL!
 SciPDL is a drag and drop installer for PDL on the Mac.
 SciPDL now includes its own version of perl in order to work across multiple versions of Mac OS X and a variety of environments (note old versions used the system perl which led to instability between OS updates).